Karianne Tung

 Karianne Oldernes Tung (born 21 January 1984) is a Norwegian politician for the Labour Party.
-She is currently serving as Minister of Digitalisation and Public Governance since 2023.
+She served as the Minister of Digitalisation and Public Governance from 2023 to 2026.
 Previously she was a member of the Storting for Sør-Trøndelag from 2013 to 2017.

 Political career

 Local politics

 She was a member of the Rissa municipal council between 2003 and 2011 and later the Sør-Trøndalag county council for six years.
 She has worked particularly with educational issues.

 Between 2017 and 2018, she was the leader of the unified Trøndelag county chapter of the Labour Party.

 Parliament

 She was elected to the Storting for Sør-Trøndelag in 2013.

 In Parliament, she was a member of the Standing Committee on Health and Care Services from 2013 to 2015 and the Standing Committee on Transport and Communications from 2015 to 2017.

 In 2016, she announced that she wouldn't seek re-election at the 2017 election, citing that she wanted to focus on her family.